jsimkins2/nwa25/run/README.md

 ### Simulation 2.5

 Bulldozed some bathymetry near Cape Hatteras to see if that's the issue with the gulf stream AND continuing to keep off salinity and ADJUST_NET_FRESH_WATER_TO_ZERO.

+## Simulation 4.0

+- All version 4 simulations are using HYCOM1 Vertical Coordinate
+- Pulling latest MOM6 from ESMG/Halo_for_DZ

+### Simulation 4.1

+### Simulation 4.2

+- Same setup as Simulation 4.1, but tides are OFF

+### Simulation 4.3

+- Same setup as simulation 4.1, but KV=1e~-5 and BBL_EFFIC=0.1